Blink and you’ll miss it; it’s the 12 best Sonic ROM hacks of the year!

 1. Sonic Infinity+

-And finally, the top spot in our list of the best Sonic ROM hacks of 2021 goes to Sonic Infinity+!
+And finally, the top spot in our list of the best Sonic ROM hacks of the year goes to Sonic Infinity+!

 The Sonic Infinity engine makes for some of the most stunning Sonic scenescapes we’ve ever seen.
 Even the cliffs have that trademark battenberg effect going on from the early Sonic games, although this time they look uber realistic!

 It’s not just the graphics that in Sonic Infinity+ that are unreal though.
 In fact, the whole game was built using Unreal Engine 4 (see what I did there?).